US attorney general imposes moratorium on federal executions | DW | 01.07.2021

 The moratorium on federal executions is a major reversal from Trump-era policy.

 Garland's predecessor under the Trump administration, William Barr, oversaw 13 federal executions from July 2020 to January 2021.
-This tally was the highest of any presidential administration in the last 120 years.
+This tally was the highest of any presidential administration in the past 120 years.

 Barr issued a directive to use the drug pentobarbital to carry out the federal executions.
 Critics say the drug puts inmates at an undue risk of suffering, as it can make them feel as if they are drowning due to rapid lung damage.